 You need about 14″-18″ of space to comfortably walk between a sofa and a coffee table.
 This also allows you to still be able to easily reach items on the coffee table while seated.

-- What if my coffee table is higher than my sofa?
+What if my coffee table is taller than my sofa?

 If the coffee table of your dreams is taller than your sofa, don’t despair!
 While not ideal, you can get by with a taller table so long as it is no more than 2″ taller than your seat cushions.